 This course is a continuation of MATH 101 and forms the second half of the two-semester introductory calculus sequence.
-The topics covered in the course are the definite integral, applications of integration, logarithmic and exponential functions, trigonometric and inverse trigonometric functions, hyperbolic functions, techniques of integration, and infinite sequences and series.
-Instruction will include using the computer algebra system Maple V software.
+Topics covered in the course are the definite integral, applications of integration, logarithmic and exponential functions, trigonometric and inverse trigonometric functions, hyperbolic functions, techniques of integration, and infinite sequences and series.
 Together with MATH 101, this course satisfies the first-year mathematics requirement in all university science and applied science programs.
+Prerequisite: MATH 101

-UT MATH 103 Finite Mathematics
+MATH 103 UT Finite Mathematics

 MATH 103 is intended primarily for Liberal Arts and Education students who want some exposure to modern mathematical concepts.
-Topics will be chosen at the discretion of the instructor and may include such areas as logic, set theory, algebraic systems, combinatorics, probability, elementary number theory, matrices, linear programming, dynamic programming, game theory, and network analysis.
+Topics are chosen at the discretion of the instructor and may include such areas as logic, set theory, algebraic systems, combinatorics, probability, elementary number theory, matrices, linear programming, dynamic programming, game theory, and network analysis.
+Prerequisite: Foundations of Math 11 or Precalculus 11, or MATH 045 or equivalent 3 CR / (3,0)

-MATH 104 Introduction to Statistics
+MATH 104 UT Introduction to Statistics

-This course is designed to provide a basic knowledge of statistical methodology.
+This course provides a basic knowledge of statistical methodology.
 Topics include descriptive statistics, elementary probability theory, probability distributions, sampling, and some standard concepts and techniques of statistical inference, correlation, and linear regression.
 Applications to a wide variety of problems are emphasized.